 Cirque du Soleil shows have this trope in spades.
 The first time out, one's attention tends to focus on the often-spectacular acrobatics and comedy acts (which is as it should be), but with repeat viewings the distinctive characters and relationships, throwaway gestures, background events, music, etc. are easier to notice and appreciate.
 This is especially true with non-touring shows such as Mystere, "O", and LOVE, which crank up the Scenery Porn and often invoke Loads and Loads of Characters.
 And any show with real Audience Participation will be a little bit different every time.

 The 2013 musical Charlie and the Chocolate Factory manages this by revealing/confirming in the final moments that the tramp at the dump was Willy Wonka in a disguise.
-A second viewing with awareness of this detail reveals just how much Foreshadowing of this twist there is via dialogue, stage business, and even visuals ( the Great Glass Elevator resembles the broken telephone box at the dump!).
+A second viewing with awareness of this detail reveals not only lots of Foreshadowing via dialogue, stage business, and even visuals but also the anti-foreshadowing used to plant the thought "...no, that can't be possible" in the audience's minds, via Mr. Wonka's carefully maintained Jerkass Facade with regards to Charlie.

 Many of the more open-ended Video Games fall into this trope, either because you see new ways through a Wide Open Sandbox level you didn't see before, or playing on a different difficulty level or as a different character cause the game to play out differently.